dojo/docs/dijit/Tree.rst

 People often ask:

-  * how do I update a tree (adding or deleting items)?
+  * How do I update a tree (adding or deleting items)?

 You can't update the tree directly, but rather you need to update the model.
 Usually the model is connected to a data store and in that case you need to update the data store.
-Thus, you need to use a data store that allows updates (through it's official API), like :ref:`dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`.
+Thus, you need to use a data store that allows updates (through its official API), like :ref:`dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`.

-  * how do I refresh a Tree from the store?
+  * How do I refresh a Tree from the store?

 This isn't supported.
 The store needs to notify the tree of any changes to the data.
 Currently this is really only supported (out of the box) by :ref:`dojo.data.ItemFileWriteStore <dojo/data/ItemFileWriteStore>`, as setting up a client-server dojo.data source where the server notifies the client whenever the data has changed is quite complicated, and beyond the scope of dojo, which is a client-only solution.

-Lazy Loading A Tree
+Lazy Loading a Tree
 ===================
 People often ask how to lazy-load a tree, but this question is really unrelated to the Tree itself.
 If you use a data store that is lazy loading, such as :ref:`dojox.data.QueryReadStore <dojox/data/QueryReadStore>` or :ref:`dojox.data.JsonRestStore <dojox/data/JsonRestStore>`, then the data will be loaded lazily.

-Drag And Drop
+Drag and Drop
 =============

 Tree's support drag and drop, meaning that a user can: